displague/packet-rs/README.md

 # Rust API client for openapi

-This is the API for Packet.
+This is the API for Equinix Metal Product.
 Interact with your devices, user account, and projects.

 ## Overview